Lankyexchange Review (TheGlobalTradeFX24.com is a SCAM!)

 And the address of their main office is allegedly “8 GALLEYWAY, UK, LONDON” [sic].

-They also claim to be a “UK Registered Company,” which is a fully registered and licensed company in UK.
+They also claim to be a “UK Registered Company,” a fully registered and licensed company in the UK.

 Want to be kept updated regarding scams?